IBM/example-bank/design/executive-fss-intro.md

 #### IBM Financial Services Public Cloud

-Financial services businesses are about to be able to safely build sensitive and confidential data, and critical business applications, on the public cloud with the introduction of [the World’s First FSS Ready Public Cloud](https://www.ibm.com/cloud/blog/ibm-fss-ready-public-cloud-uncompromising-security-and-compliance) from IBM.
+Financial services businesses are now able to safely build sensitive and confidential data, and critical business applications, on the public cloud with the introduction of [the World’s First FSS Ready Public Cloud](https://www.ibm.com/cloud/blog/ibm-fss-ready-public-cloud-uncompromising-security-and-compliance) from IBM.

 ![Secure Financial Cloud](financialcloud.png)

 It is a breakthrough step for flexible and rapid development of next generation secure and private product offerings.

-#### Context
+#### Cloud and the Enterprise

 The Cloud has been evolving quickly, in a relatively short time.
 At first, enterprises began with tentative smaller experiments - creating extensions to apps, or adding new features to classic apps, to learn and understand the technolgy.